afps-spec

 Abstract

 Agent Format Packaging Standard (AFPS) is an open specification for declaring portable AI workflow packages.
-It defines a JSON-based manifest format for four package types — agents, skills, tools, and providers — along with their dependency model, schema system, archive layout, and provider authentication metadata.
+It defines a JSON-based manifest format for four package types — agents, skills, MCP servers, and integrations — along with their dependency model, schema system, archive layout, and integration authentication metadata.
 AFPS standardizes package definition and composition; it does not define tool-calling protocols, agent-to-agent transport, or runtime execution APIs.

 Status of this Document

-This document is a draft of the AFPS v1.0 specification.
+This document is a draft of the AFPS v2.0 specification.
 It is published for community review and early implementation feedback.

 This draft is published for community review and early implementation feedback.
 It is expected to evolve based on implementation experience and community input before reaching a stable release.